 These are the initial symptoms that you may experience at the beginning of your first trimester.
 Along with these symptoms, you may notice many changes in your body too.

 Changes in the Body During the Initial Months of Pregnancy

 Though in the first month of your pregnancy, you may not notice any evident physical changes, you may see the following changes in your body:

-- Your breast size may increase due to the increased secretions.
+- Your breast size may increase due to hormonal changes in the breast tissue.

 - You may feel bloated, and your clothes may feel little tight around the waist.